Heriam/reThink-testbed/README.md

     $ cd ~/reThink
     $ git clone -b dev-policies git@github.com:Heriam/dev-msg-node-nodejs.git
     ```
+    Run the following command to support local development environment:
+    ```
+    $ npm run init-setup
+    ```
+    After running successfully this command you will have 2 folders (node_modules and vendor), these folders are excluded from the commit process, and are only for development.

     In order to build dev-msg-node-nodejs you must have docker running.
 Otherwise docker can be installed from [docker installation](https://docs.docker.com/).
 After having intsalled correctly docker, run the command:
     ```
     $ docker build -t msg-node-nodejs .
     ```
-    Then run the following command to support local development environment:
-    ```
-    $ npm run init-setup
-    ```
-    After running successfully this command you will have 2 folders (node_modules and vendor), these folders are excluded from the commit process, and are only for development.

     **Note** that if you meet with some permission problems, try to run the command with **sudo** or as root user.